tederickson/bad-data-batch/README.md

 # bad-data-batch
-Spring Batch and PostgreSQL processing bad data.
+Spring Batch and PostgreSQL database processing of bad data.

+Use Liquibase to handle database migrations.

 The two CSV files contain duplicates and invalid data.
 Try different ways to handle importing invalid information.